boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/elastic-search.md

 ### Connect using Open Distro connection type

 ### Prerequisites
-To connect Amazon Elasticsearch service through Open Distro, make sure you have enabled settings:
+To connect to the Amazon Elasticsearch service through Open Distro, ensure that you have enabled the necessary settings.

 PUT _opendistro/_sql/settings <br />
 “persistent”:{ <br />